-The right-hander and surprise 2011 All-Star, who dropped out of the NL ERA lead with his recent struggles, ended two-start skid in which he didn't make it past three innings either outing, a 14-2 home loss to the Nationals on Aug.
+The right-hander and surprise 2011 All-Star, who dropped out of the NL ERA lead with his recent struggles, ended a two-start skid in which he didn't make it past three innings either outing, a 14-2 home loss to the Nationals on Aug.
 13 in which he went 2 2-3 innings and then a 7-1 defeat last Sunday at San Diego after being knocked out after three innings.

-He picked up a couple of things off video to get better direction to the plate with his pitches and was encouraged by his progress despite three homers.
+He picked up a couple of things off video to get better direction to the plate with his pitches and was encouraged by his progress despite the three homers.